coderefinery/train-the-trainer/_episodes/06-lesson-design.md

 ### Technical aspects

 - All lessons are public and open [repositories on GitHub](https://github.com/coderefinery).
-- Make issues and pull requests (PR) about ideas and improvements.
+- Make issues and pull requests about ideas and improvements.
 - For substantial changes we recommend to first open an issue and describe your idea and collect feedback before you start with an extensive rewrite.
 - If you see an open pull request, don't be afraid to comment and merge!